 - The deceased member’s date of death in the Comment field of the form.

 - Their own address and daytime phone number in the Comment section in case we need to reach them for more information.

 To report a death by mail, survivors should send us a completed Notification of Death (RS6082) form.

 What Happens Next

-If a member is retired when he or she dies, we will stop the payment of any outgoing pension benefits.
-Survivors should be aware that any uncashed pension checks in a deceased member’s name must be returned to us.
+If a member is retired when he or she dies, we will stop payment of any outgoing pension benefits.
+Survivors should be aware that any uncashed pension checks in a deceased retiree’s name must be returned to us.
 We will automatically reclaim any direct deposit payments that went out after a member’s death.